MateuszSabuk/MyLittleLibInKotlin/README.md

-# my-little-lib-in-kotlin
+# MyLittleLibrary in Kotlin
-Redo of Mobile Development class assignment in Kotlin with jetpack compose
+## Redo of [this](https://github.com/MateuszSabuk/MobDevAssignment) project but in Kotlin with Jetpack Compose
+Quite self explanatory